Resheba/Alchemynger/README.md

 ```

 ## Native use of SQLAlchemy queries
 You can also utilize the standard query-writing methods provided by SQLAlchemy, for example, if you find that the library's functionality is insufficient for your needs.
-Just user `from sqlalchemy import select, insert, ...` or import from `from alchemynger import select, insert`
+Just user `from sqlalchemy import select, insert, ...` or import from `from alchemynger.sqlalchemy import select, insert`

 ```python
 from alchemynger import SyncManager